1,000+ Opportunities

 We also support national professional and policy organizations to mobilize specific system actors and constituencies, and we invest in organizations dedicated to communicating the need for reform and changing the narrative around jails.
 More about the Safety and Justice Challenge We have made our final grants under this program and are no longer accepting proposals.

-Based on current listing details, eligibility includes: Early-stage grassroots nonprofits with budgets under $300,000, located east of the Mississippi River.
+According to the current listing, eligibility includes: Early-stage grassroots nonprofits with budgets under $300,000, located east of the Mississippi River.
 Primarily for repeat grantees and local organizations.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program